 Is everything running swimmingly in your supply chain at the moment?
 Then now’s the perfect time to assess it for flaws and vulnerabilities.

 Don’t be afraid to speak openly about your worries with your partners when you find a concern.
 Remember, your problems are their problems.
 Together, your teams might be able to find a solution.
 Or you can replace the partner with a better candidate, or at least identify a backup provider.

 Maybe you can’t figure out how to identify vulnerabilities in your supply chain.
 That’s totally okay.
 There are consultants, logistics experts, and third-party logistics companies that can help you figure out if your business might need a better strategy.

 There are also third-party logistics companies that can handle all or most of your fulfillment issues, easing some of the burden and stress on your team.

 Finally, you may want to consider switching to inventory software if your business manages inventory manually or with a spreadsheet.
 An inventory app automates many of the most time-consuming components of inventory management, all using equipment like phones, tablets, and computers.

 When searching for inventory software, look for a solution that’s:

-Ready to scan barcodes and QR codes right in the app—no clunky equipment required
+- Ready to scan barcodes and QR codes using your smartphone or tablet’s camera

 Sortly, a top-rated inventory app, was designed for businesses of every shape and size to take control of their inventory—for good.
 Ready to give it a try?
 Start your totally free, two-week trial today.